 Many UK residents have purchased similar solar panel systems.
-They were told it would generate income after it paid off their loan they took out to purchase them.
+They were told it would generate income after it paid off the loan they took out to purchase them.
 However, many people have not received the promised returns and are now left scratching their heads.

 These solar panel companies often use high-pressure tactics and confusing figures to convince people into purchasing the systems.
 After they purchase the system, using a finance agreement, they are left with solar panels that aren’t performing, and a huge amount of debt.